Why It Works

 Large glass jar or sealable glass container

-The radish can also be sliced into thin rounds, which is how you'll often find it.
+The radish can also be sliced into thin rounds, which is how you'll often find it for served.

 |Nutrition Facts (per serving)|